-The workshop will be held at the Brown-Lupton University Union on the TCU campus.
+The workshop will be held at the Dee J. Kelly Center on the TCU campus.

 This is a free one-day workshop.
-Check-in starts at 8:30 a.m. on Friday, May 4, and the workshop itself starts at 9.
-We will provide lunch for you in a cafeteria in the building where the workshop is held.
+Check-in starts at 8:30 a.m. on Friday, Oct.
+5, and the workshop itself starts at 9.
+We will provide lunch for you in the same building where the workshop is held.
 The workshop will be over by 4 p.m.

-Here’s a Google Maps directions page that’ll take you right to the University Union.
-Or program your GPS for 2901 Stadium Drive, Fort Worth.
+Here’s a Google Maps directions page that’ll take you right to the Kelly Center.
+Or program your GPS for 2820 Stadium Drive, Fort Worth.

-Visitor parking is available across the street from the University Union in Lot 6 (right in front of the football stadium).
+Visitor parking is available in Lot 6, just to the left of the Kelly Center (right in front of the football stadium).
 That whole lot, except for handicapped parking and a few reserved spaces, is available.
 All spaces are numbered, but that’s for football parking, so don’t be concerned about parking in one of those.
 But if that lot is full when you get here, don’t sweat it – there is additional parking at the nearby Frog Alley Parking Garage.
 See this map for the location – it’s right behind the Ranch Management building.

-If the parking lot across the street from the University Union is full (and it typically won’t be unless you arrive late), head north on Stadium Drive — start by exiting the lot and turning to the left back onto Stadium Drive.
+If Lot 6 is full (and it typically won’t be unless you arrive late), head north on Stadium Drive (see this map if you need to) — start by exiting the lot and turning to the left back onto Stadium Drive.
 You will stop at a stop sign, and then take the next left, which is West Cantey.
 You’ll see the parking garage on your left.
 Drive through the big iron gates and turn in where it says Visitor Parking.
-After you park, you have about a three-block walk back to the University Union.
+After you park, you have about a three-block walk back to the Kelly.

 If something comes up that prevents your attending the workshop, please let us know.
 Email the Center at firstname.lastname@example.org.

-The temperatures in the University Union are controlled for the comfort of most participants, but if you tend to get cold when others are comfortable, bring a sweater or be prepared to layer your clothing.
+The temperatures in the Kelly are controlled for the comfort of most participants, but if you tend to get cold when others are comfortable, bring a sweater or be prepared to layer your clothing.

 Nothing at all.
 This is funded by a generous grant from the Texas Newspaper Foundation.
 The workshop itself is free and your lunch and refreshments are free.
 The only cost to you is the cost of getting to the workshop.